-- On Wednesday, 23 May 1855, Green Wood recorded: "Wm B. Campbell's woman Matilday had a Daughter born this morning."
+- On Wednesday, 23 May 1855, Green Wood recorded in his plantation daily account book: "Wm B. Campbell's woman Matilday had a Daughter born this morning."

-- On Monday, 17 October 1859, Green Wood recorded: "Sent seven hands to the Lake to put in Fish traps.
+- On Monday, 17 October 1859, Green Wood recorded in his plantation daily account book: "Sent seven hands to the Lake to put in Fish traps.
 Mr. P. and W. Campbell superintended."

 - William L. Barnes Campbell appeared in the US federal census of 1 June 1860 in Montgomery County, Texas, living alone, next to the family of his uncle John Wesley Campbell and Ann Williamson Clark Campbell.
 W. B. Campbell is listed in the 1860 Slave Schedule with 19 slaves (9 of whom were age 10 and younger) and 4 slave houses.

-- On Friday, 31 August 1860, Green Wood recorded: "Packed seven Bales of cotton for W. B. Campbell," and n the following day, "Sent off six Bales of W. B. Campbell's by --- Clark."
+- On Friday, 31 August 1860, Green Wood recorded in his plantation daily account book: "Packed seven Bales of cotton for W. B. Campbell," and n the following day, "Sent off six Bales of W. B. Campbell's by --- Clark."

 - On 20 September 1861, William L. Barnes Campbell wrote to Evelina Alexander Barnes: